 Students have the freedom to select which two languages are most relevant to their research interests.
 RES faculty are prepared to give exams in French, German, and Spanish.
-In cases where a student wishes to pursue a different research language, she must first secure consent from her advisor and her own examiner (who is a faculty member at CGU or another peer institution).
-If the student receives a "conditional pass" or "fail" in an approved language course (see the information above in the common requirements for the PhD in Religion), she must repeat the exam until she receives a "pass" or "high pass."
+In cases where students wish to pursue a different research language, they must first secure consent from their advisors and their own examiners (who is a faculty member at CST or another peer institution).

+If students receive a "conditional pass" or "fail" in an approved language course (see the information above in the common requirements for the Ph.D. in Religion), they must repeat the exams until they receive a "pass" or "high pass."